joeyology/taleno-digital/src/pages/index.md

   - type: section_hero
     template: section_hero
     section_id: hero
-    title: Your Partner for Data Analytics
+    title: Your Business Partner for Data Analytics
     content: >
       Helping you build an end-to-end cloud data platform so you can focus on making data-driven decisions.